Where to Stay: Mar Menor Residences Resort

 The nine holes designed by Thomas are by far the longest and stretch to over 3,500 yards from the back tees.
 The greens are well protected by water and sand but it is very little rough evident on the course.
 Water comes into play on three consecutive holes, which are 3 to 5 and this is also a feature on the back nine holes.

 The Nicklaus nine are shorter and play to a par 35 in comparison to the front nine which play to a par 37.
 The nine holes measure in at just under 3,150 yards from the tips and water comes into play between holes 13 and 15.

 Perhaps the toughest hole at Mar Menor is the par-4 3rd hole, which has two fairway bunkers on the left side to avoid.
 When playing an approach shot to the green, there is a large lake to the front-right.
-This protects the whole of that side, meaning the only bale out area is short and to the left of the green.
+This protects the whole of that side, meaning the only bale-out area is short and to the left of the green.
 If you decide to attack the pin with your approach shot, there is another bunker just short of the green and these hazards combine to make the 3rd hole at Mar Menor very tricky.

 The par-4 13th is also a memorable hole, with a dogleg right and water down the right side of the fairway.
-There also bunkers on both the right and left side of the fairway, in addition to one in the middle, so accuracy off the tee is a must.
-The green is guarded with water to the right side, so there are plenty of hazards to keep you thinking on this hole.
+There are also bunkers on both the right and left sides of the fairway, in addition to one in the middle, so accuracy off the tee is a must.
+The green is guarded with water to the right side, so there are plenty of hazards to keep you thinking about on this hole.